ArnoldDP/OStim-Community-Modlist/README.md

  ### Preinstallation

- It is recommended that you start with a clean, unmodified, and up to date installation of Skyrim through the Steam store (no GOG, sorry).
-A modified version may fail to install properly, if at all.
+ You are required to start with a clean unmodified and up to date installation of Skyrim SE/AE through the steam store.
+If you are unsure of how to do this, I recommend following GamerPoets guide [here](https://www.youtube.com/watch?v=zQ5uNCKOKmI)

- If you downgraded, validate your files by going to your library, right clicking "The Elder Scrolls V: Skyrim Special Edition", select properties, local files, and then click verify integrity of game files.
-Alternatively, you can completely uninstall the game and all related files and then reinstall it.
-After thats done, you can proceed with the installation.
+ If you fail to start with a clean installation, the list will most likely not install.

  ### Requirements